Italy at your doorstep

-At an altitude of 1,974 m and at the halfway point, you arrive in front of the sixth largest artificial water reservoir in France: the Lake of Mont Cenis and the sumptuous plateau of Mont Cenis.
+At an altitude of 1,974 m and at the halfway point, you arrive in front of the sixth largest artificial water reservoir in France: the Mont-Cenis Lake and the sumptuous Mont-Cenis plateau.

-Stop for a moment and let yourself be charmed by the few vestiges of the end of the XIXth century: in particular the fort of Ronceperched on these 2 286 m of altitude.
+Stop for a moment and let yourself be charmed by the few vestiges of the end of the XIXth century: in particular the fort of Ronce perched on these 2 286 m of altitude.
 As you continue on your way, you will undoubtedly notice the pyramid-shaped chapel built by EDF in 1968 and erected in place of the disappearing priory of the sunken village of Grand-Croix located at the foot of the dam.
 The Pyramid houses a museum on the history of the site.
-And at its feet, you will discover a very rich alpine garden in free access.
+At its feet, you will discover a very rich alpine garden in free access.

 How to get to Italyon foot, on horseback, by bike

 For the more athletic, don't hesitate to take one of the many hiking trails formerly used by shepherds and other peddlers to reach our Piedmontese neighbors.
 From the Vallée Etroite pass in Valfréjus to the Carro pass in Bonneval sur Arc, the border with Italy extends over all the summits.
 Many trails in the bottom of adjacent valleys will make you pass from France to Italy without even noticing!